bytemonk/ToDoApp/README.md

 # ToDoApp
-A Simple ToDo App in Java using Spring MVC, Hibernate and MySQL
+A Simple ToDo App written in Java using Spring MVC, Hibernate and MySQL